 Sport psychology involves mental skills training designed to optimize the well-being and sporting performance of athletes.

-A Fellow of the APS College of Sport and Exercise Psychology, and an AHPRA endorsed Sport & Exercise Psychologist, Stuart has extensive experience working with athletes at all levels of sport, from recreational amateurs to elite professionals.
-He currently works with some of Australia's top athletes, is a consultant to the Australian Institute of Sport, and has previously worked for the South Australian Sports Institute and the ACT Academy of Sport.
+A Fellow of the APS College of Sport and Exercise Psychology, and an AHPRA endorsed Sport & Exercise Psychologist, Stuart has extensive experience working with athletes at all levels of sport, including the Australian Institute of Sport, the South Australian Sports Institute and the ACT Academy of Sport.

 In training everyone focuses on 90% physical and 10% mental, but in the races its 90% mental because there's very little that separates us physically at the elite level.— Elka Graham